atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 #### **Dataset Description**
 This dataset contains information about salaries, years of experience, and other relevant factors.
 It's a suitable dataset for predicting salaries based on experience using linear regression.
 #### **Key Features**:
+  -`Years of Experience`:The number of years an employee has worked in their field.
+  - `Salary`:The corresponding salary of the employee (in dollars).
+  - `job`: The type of job the client has (categorical).

 ##### Project Objectives: What you aim to achieve with your analyses.